 Anne Frank House

 Located in Museum Square and not far from the Van Gogh Museum, the Rijks Museum is filled with artworks and artefacts.
-If we are still in an arty mood after the Van Gogh Museum then this is an option, or we can come back later in our visit.
+If they are still in an arty mood after the Van Gogh Museum then this is an option, or they can come back later in their visit.

-Another cousin (I have lots!) has told me I need to go here.
-I am a foodie and says I will love it!
+Another cousin (I have lots!) has told me this is the place to go for food.
 So who am I to not take good advice!
 The Foodhallen is filled to the brim with bars and food stalls with cuisine from all over the world.

-I want to share some of my favourite Dutch food so that you can try it.
-Or not.
+I want to share some of my favourite Dutch food with the grop so they can try some authentic cuisine.
+But be warned!
 It’s not to everyone’s taste!

 Frites and Mayo (we can get these in Belgium too).

 The Dutch eat mayonnaise on their fries.
 And trust me, because I grew up with this, it’s the best.
 I always eat my fries with mayonnaise, it’s the only way to go.

 Yep, you read correctly, Herring.
 Promise you won’t throw up?
 But it is raw herring served with raw onion.
 And it’s one of my all-time favourite foods.
 Be brave.
 Get it from a street vendor.
 You might just love it!